Azure/toketi-iothubreact/README.md

 ## Samples

-The project includes multiple demos, showing some of the use cases and how IoThub React API works.
+The project includes multiple demos in Java and Scala, showing some of the use cases and how IoThub React API works.
 All the demos require an instance of Azure IoT hub, with some devices and messages.

 1. **DisplayMessages** [Java]: how to stream Azure IoT hub withing a Java application, filtering temperature values greater than 60C